ismaild/ismaild.github.io/source/_posts/2013-09-03-hello-docker.markdown

 - And then executed a process in there
 - Captured its output and printed it to you

-In the next post, we will discuss setting up a mongodb container.
+In the next post, we will discuss setting up a [docker container with mongodb](/2013/09/setup-a-docker-container-with-mongodb/).